f5devcentral/f5-automation-labs/docs/lab-3/provisioning-asm.rst

 LAB 3.0 Overview
 -----------------

 In this lab, the iControl REST API will be used to provision a module on the BIG-IP.
-More specifially, the Application Security Manager (ASM) module will be provisioned for use in **LAB 3.0 - Provisioning ASM**.
+More specifically, the Application Security Manager (ASM) module will be provisioned for use in **LAB 3.0 - Provisioning ASM**.

 LAB 3.0 Specific Instructions
 ------------------------------